ajs-voices/ascendant/character/nox-setanta.md

 His self centered, jovial, obnoxious behavior is a cover for the multitude of issues Nox has going through him at any given time.
 Nox has been diagnosed with PTSD from a childhood event that even with help continually threatens his nightmares.
 He has also been been diagnoses with [OCPD](https://www.healthline.com/health/obsessive-compulsive-personality-disorder).
 Nox strives to be the best he can in everything, everything has to be orderly and structured - which includes his meals, and his daily life.
 Any sort of change can set Nox off, though he is capable of adapting given enough time to the change.
 Nox also has a fear of flying, heights/falling and needles and sometimes clowns.

-Nox loves to cook and dance.
+Nox loves to cook, draw and dance.
 He doesn't know how to sit still for long periods of time so he's never been a big movie/tv fan, he prefers to read if he has to sit still for long periods of time.

 [Personality Type](https://memorado.com/pti_test): INTP - THE THINKER